Suckzoo/elixir-school/lessons/basics/modules.md

 ### `require`

-Although used less frequently `require/2` is nonetheless important.
+Although used less frequently `require` is nonetheless important.
 Requiring a module ensures that it is compiled and loaded.
 This is most useful when we need to access a module's macros: